sreecodeslayer/k8s-docker-flask-hello-world/README.md

 # k8s-docker-flask-hello-world
-Learning Kubernetes with Flask hello world app over Docker
+Learning Kubernetes with Flask hello world app over Docker I use this repo as a base for many docker related image builds and stuff.

 ### Running server locally
 1. inside your virtual env, install requirements